-As previously expressed, NRECA supports the agency’s efforts to modernize its NEPA procedures to increase efficiency of environmental analyses and produce higher quality, science-based decisions consistent with NEPA’s requirements.
-More specifically, NRECA supports the agency’s proposed series of new and revised Categorical Exclusions (CE), which if finalized will improve electric co-ops’ ability to operate and maintain infrastructure located on NFS land.
-NRECA encourages the agency to continue to enhance the use of CEs, including establishing CEs to cover routine O&M and vegetation management activities.
-We also recommend expanding existing CEs to clarify the inclusion of existing access roads and the ability to use selective low-volume pesticides for vegetation control.
+The Associations support the agency’s efforts to modernize its NEPA procedures to increase efficiency of environmental analyses and produce higher quality, science-based decisions consistent with NEPA’s requirements.
+More specifically, the Associations support the agency’s proposed series of new and revised Categorical Exclusions (CE), which if finalized will improve our members’ ability to operate and maintain infrastructure located on NFS land.
+We encourage the agency to clarify how the existing and proposed CEs will be applied to the approval of an operating plan or agreement.

+The Associations also recommend the agency continues to enhance the use of CEs, including establishing CEs to cover routine and emergency O&M and vegetation management activities, facility inspections, access road improvements, and erosion controls.
+The agency should provide direction to staff to clarify that the CE to cover vegetation management activities includes the ability of owners and operators to use selective low-volume herbicides as an effective means for vegetation control.
 These activities are unlikely, either individually or cumulatively, to have significant environmental impacts and should therefore fall into the agency’s discretion to categorize these actions as excluded from requiring environmental analysis.
+Therefore, the Associations recommend the agency adopt the following CE to exclude the approval and implementation of activities in an approved operating plan or agreement:

+Approval of operating plans or agreements, and activities conducted in accordance with an approved operating plan or agreement, under a special use authorization for an electric transmission and distribution facility right-of-way.

-NRECA believes the abovementioned CE enhancements will enable the continued protection of the nation’s forests and grasslands, while contributing to more consistent and timely completion of NEPA environmental reviews and approvals.
+The Associations believe the abovementioned CE enhancements will enable the continued protection of the nation’s forests and grasslands, while effectuating the purposes of the FY2018 Omnibus by driving efficiency and consistency.
 It is important that the agency finalize and implement these CEs to prevent delays in approving proposed plans and agreements.
 Such delays will otherwise threaten the safe, reliable operation of electric systems and ability of owners and operators to mitigate fire hazards.

 Streamline Section 106 Compliance.

-In addition to NEPA, compliance with Section 106 of the National Historic Preservation Act (NHPA) often adds significant delays for co-ops awaiting agency approvals.
-NRECA is concerned that these delays, especially when stacked with the time needed to develop, review, and approve plans and agreements, will lead to the agency missing the 120-day window to issue approvals.
-NRECA and its members encourage the agency to evaluate ways to streamline and bring consistency to the Section 106 consultation process (e.g., develop programmatic agreements, improve data sharing amongst stakeholders).
+In addition to NEPA, compliance with Section 106 of the National Historic Preservation Act (NHPA) often adds significant delays for APPA and NRECA members awaiting agency approvals.
+The Associations are concerned that these delays, especially when stacked with the time needed to develop, review, and approve plans and agreements, will lead to the agency missing the 120-day window to issue approvals.
+The Associations encourage the agency to evaluate ways to streamline and bring consistency to the Section 106 consultation process (e.g., develop programmatic agreements, improve data sharing amongst stakeholders).

 Strategically Leverage ROW to Limit Wildfires.